 Circuit breakers in direct current

-This technical application paper is intended to explain the main aspects of the most important applications of circuit breakers in direct current and to present the solutions offered by ABB SACE products.
+This technical application paper is intended to explain the main aspects of the most important applications of circuit breakers in direct current.
 The main purpose is giving precise information by means of tables providing a rapid choice of the protection / disconnection device and paying particular attention to the installation characteristics (fault typologies, installation voltage, earthing arrangement).

 There are also some annexes giving further information about direct current, and more precisely: